 When writing a vision statement, consider these questions:

 An organization’s values statement highlights the organization’s core principles and philosophical ideals.
 It is used to inform and guide the decisions and behaviors of the people inside the organization and signal to external stakeholders what’s important to the company.
-The organization’s core values shape daily culture and establish standards of conduct that actions and decisions can be evaluated against.
+The organization’s core values shape daily culture and establish standards of conduct against which actions and decisions can be assessed.

 A values statement should be memorable, actionable and timeless.
 The format of the values statement depends on the organization; some organizations use one, two or three words to describe their core values while others provide a short phrase.